bclarkson-code/Tricycle/README.md

 that I'm unclear about, we pass this output through a dense layer and optionally apply dropout if we want to regularise our model.

-And thats it.
+And that's it.
 My implementation of attention (without the dense layer on the end) is as follows:

 ```python